flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

 hostname: "coreos1"
 ```

-The Container Linux Config is intentionally more generalized than a cloud-config, and there is no equivalent hostname section understood in a CL Config.
+The Flatcar Linux Config is intentionally more generalized than a cloud-config, and there is no equivalent hostname section understood in a CL Config.
 Instead, set the hostname by writing it to `/etc/hostname` in a CL Config `storage.files.*` section.

 ```yaml container-linux-config
 storage: